 For heavy-duty pumpers, a high-quality pump will make a world of difference.
 It’s imperative that your pump has enough suction (to not diminish your supply) and speed (so you don’t get fired) – just kidding (sort of).

-*Starting in 2013, the Affordable Care Act (a.k.a.
+*The Affordable Care Act (a.k.a.
 Obamacare) requires health insurance providers to cover pumps, lactation consulting, and other related equipment at no cost.
 However, every plan is different in what they cover, get the lowdown here.
 Bottom line: Call your insurance company to find out for sure.

 *Some tips on locating an insurance-covered breast pump from a certified DME.